Inline Assembly

 "syscall"

-• Loads the value of a variable (or expression) into the specified register.
+The in("register") value syntax is used to load the value of a Wave variable or expression into the specified CPU register.

 in("rdi") s

-• Fetches the value of the specified register into a Wave variable.
+Conversely, the out("register") variable syntax is used to bring the value in the specified register into a Wave variable.

 out("rax") ret